Criminal Law

-If you have been arrested for a crime, your defense attorney will need to know many different things about your case in order to build a solid defense strategy for you.
-In addition to all of the information you will be able to verbally provide at your initial consultation, your attorney will be interested in seeing documents relating to your alleged crime.
+If you have been arrested for a crime, your defense attorney will need to know all about your case to build a solid defense strategy.
+In addition to hearing your side of the story, your attorney will want to see any documents related to the facts of the case.
 Some of these documents may be in your possession.
-Other documents might be kept by other people, the court, or the government, but will be relevant to your case.
+Other documents might be in someone else’s possession, like other people, the court, or the government.

-Below is a checklist of the various documents you should collect when you prepare to meet with a criminal defense lawyer for the first time.
-This checklist applies regardless of whether you are working with a private attorney, legal aid lawyer or a public defender, as any type of lawyer will require as much information as you can provide in order to give you the legal advice you require.
+Below is a checklist of some of the documents you should collect when you prepare to meet with a criminal defense lawyer for the first time.
+This information applies regardless of whether you are working with a private attorney, legal aid, or a public defender.
+A lawyer can give you sound legal advice on the evidence you need in a criminal court case.

 What To Bring To A First Meeting With A Criminal Lawyer